With a teaching collection of over 3,500 pieces, the museum has opportunities for everyone to engage, foster and grow in their global perspectives.

 The Founding Collection

-The museum’s founding collection includes approximately 1,000 works of art that have been donated to, or purchased by, Hope College since 1965.
+The museum’s founding collection includes approximately 3,500 works of art that have been donated to, or purchased by, Hope College since 1965.
 Approximately half of the artworks in the founding collection come from Europe and the Americas, while the other half come from Asia and Africa.
-Most date from 1600 to the present and span a broad range of genres and media, including:
+The collection dates from 300 BCE to the present and span a broad range of genres and media, including:

 - Decorative arts